 The 599 open top bus driving round a corner.
 There is a grey slate house in the background, and green trees and bushes on either side of the road.

-Help us look after this spectacular landscape by leaving the car at home and choosing alternative ways to explore the national park.
+Whether by boat, bus, bike, or on foot, traveling sustainably allows you to experience the beauty of the Lake District in a more immersive and eco-friendly way.
+Let the journey be part of your adventure!
+Help us look after this spectacular landscape by leaving the car at home and choosing alternative ways to explore the National Park.

 Map showing where Bassenthwaite is on UK map